Annapurna Base Camp Trek

 There are major issues that high altitude can bring for certain hikers.
 Recall that neglecting altitude sickness symptoms will make the condition worse.
 It is therefore advisable to go back to a lower altitude area as soon as you begin to experience any of these symptoms.
 Furthermore, we advise you to take medication such as Diamox, which aids in preventing altitude sickness.
 To lessen the likelihood of altitude sickness, you should also stay hydrated, abstain from alcohol and tobacco, eat a balanced meal, and acclimate yourself.

-For several years, Ascend Hikes Pvt.
-Ltd. has been developing unique trips for our amazing clientele to guarantee safe travel to Annapurna Base Camp.
-Our typical itinerary for Annapurna Base Camp includes a porter and an experienced guide who will introduce you to the rich Gurung culture of the area while offering you advice and support.
-Due to our many years of experience in the Annapurna region, we are aware of the best locations for local services, activities, and overnight stays.
-Therefore, get in touch with us if you’re thinking about visiting the Annapurna region, and we’ll help you arrange an amazing trip.
-Namaste!!!!
+Ascend Hikes Pvt.
+Ltd. has been developing unique trips for our amazing clientele to guarantee safe travel to Annapurna routes trek.
+Our typical itinerary for Annapurna region includes a porter and an experienced guide who will introduce you to the rich Gurung/Tibetan culture of the area while offering you advice and support.
+Due to our many years of experience in the Annapurna Base Camp Trek, we are aware of the best locations for local services, activities, and overnight stays.
+Therefore, get in touch with us if you’re thinking about visiting the Annapurna region, and we’ll help you arrange a wonderful and memorable trip.

 Itinerary